Germany's Christian churches in meltdown | DW | 30.03.2021

 The COVID-19 pandemic is once again casting a big dark shadow over Easter festivities.
 For so long at the heart of German society, the churches now fear they might lose their influence.

-Easter is the most important festival in the Christian calendar.
-Traditionally, churches across Germany and in many other countries around the world would be full of worshippers, many of whom might only otherwise set foot in a church once or twice a year.
+Easter is the most important festival on the Christian calendar.
+Traditionally, churches across Germany and in many other countries would be full of worshippers, many of whom might only otherwise set foot in a church once or twice a year.

-Easter in the time of COVID-19 and nothing is the same as usual in Germany's 14,000 Protestant and almost 10,000 Catholic parishes.
+For the second year in a row, Easter is occurring during the pandemic, which means a different sort of observation in Germany's 14,000 Protestant and almost 10,000 Catholic parishes.

-In a "normal year" nearly all of them would celebrate Easter Night, marking the resurrection of Jesus.
+In a "normal year" nearly all of them would celebrate Easter, marking the resurrection of Jesus.
 There would be Easter fires in front of churches.
 And inside, worshippers would gather in hearty song.

 For now, though, the fires are not permitted and only a small number of the usual congregation are allowed to take a seat on church pews.
 Also, there is no more singing due to the danger of aerosol transmission of the virus.
 The joy and jubilation that are normally such a feature of Easter festivities must this year be expressed in quietly-spoken words.

-Just a week ago, Heinrich Bedford-Strohm, the head of Germany's Protestant Lutheran Church, stated during a digital press conference that there is "no reason" to doubt in the significance of church services, adding that: "The hygiene concepts drawn up by the churches have been shown to function."
+Just a week ago, Heinrich Bedford-Strohm, the head of Germany's Lutheran Church, stated during a digital press conference that there is "no reason" to doubt the significance of services.
+"The hygiene concepts drawn up by the churches have been shown to function," he said.

-But just a short while later, Chancellor Merkel and the 16 powerful premiers of Germany's federal states emerged from another of their regular meetings that have been at the heart of the country's efforts to contain the pandemic.
+A short while later, Chancellor Angela Merkel and the premiers of Germany's 16 federal states emerged from another of their regular meetings on efforts to contain the pandemic.
 The key development: Germany should effectively close down over the Easter holiday.
 "Days of rest," was the chancellor's chosen wording.
 A strict stay-at-home policy — including staying away from church services — was to be enforced.
 Merkel had, it seemed, sidelined the churches and they were not happy.

-Bishop Georg Bätzing, Chairman of the German Bishops' Conference, took to Twitter to argue that: "Easter is the most important festival for us, and church services are no mere embellishment."
-It was only when Angela Merkel came out and apologized for the "days of rest" — which she described as "a mistake" — that the churches again began planning for regular live services where possible, as well as the live streamings.
+"Easter is the most important festival for us, and church services are no mere embellishment," Bishop Georg Bätzing, the chairman of the German Bishops' Conference, wrote on Twitter.

+When Merkel apologized for the "days of rest," the churches again began planning for regular services where possible, as well as livestreams.

-The chancellor's decision not to inform the church in advance of what the government was planning only made the quarrel over Easter worship all the more acrimonious.
+Meerkel's decision not to inform the church of the government's plans in advance made the quarrel over Easter worship all the more acrimonious.
 One thing is for sure: the churches are valuable partners in efforts to create a fair and open society.
 They are responsible for thousands of welfare facilities such as daycare centers for young children, retirement homes, hospitals, counseling centers, and so on.
 Just as sure, however: their relevance in German society is diminishing.

-In 2019 there were still 45.75 million Christians in Germany.
-22.6 million were Catholics; 20.7 million were Protestants; 2 million were members of the Orthodox Church.
-So, Christians as a whole still accounted for around 52% of the overall population.
+In 2019 there were still 45.75 million Christians in Germany: 22.6 million Catholics, 20.7 million Protestants and 2 million members of the Orthodox Church — combining for about 52% of the population.

-By comparison: in 1991 — the period after the fall of the Berlin Wall — 71% of people in Germany still belonged to a church.
-And 40 years ago — in 1980 — that number was even higher, making up just over 85.7% of the people in what was then West Germany.
-Today though, the number of Christian worshipers is constantly falling.
+In 1991 — the period after the fall of the Berlin Wall — 71% of people in Germany still belonged to a church.
+In 1980, that number was just over 85.7% of the people in what was then West Germany.
+Today though, the number of Christian worshippers is constantly falling.
 It looks likely that at some time this year or next the point will be reached where fewer than half of all Germans will belong to a church.

 Church and state are formally separate institutions in Germany, but they have traditionally been close partners, with the government bolstering the role of the churches.
 For more than a century, for instance, they have been able to collect a so-called church tax from their members.
 Indeed, it is the state that does the collecting, charging a special fee for doing so.
 In a country where the bureaucracy has tended to be so efficient, the authorities know very well who is a member of which church and how much church tax they have to pay.